 UNSW Sydney, Kensington

-For more information and for registration details, please visit the Women in Asia Conference website.
+For more information, please visit the Women in Asia Conference website.

 We are looking to connect with people, organisations, institutions and experts from around the world who want to work with us to transform lives and advance a just society.